Links on Android Authority may earn us a commission. Learn more.

 Super Smash Bros Ultimate is Nintendo’s classic fighting game.
 Legendary Nintendo characters go head to head in different battle modes across various stages.
 There are 74 fighters that come with the base game, plus more you can buy in DLCs.
 Then, there are over 100 stages to play on, so the game is really customizable.

 Your kid can choose to play locally against a friend or four.
 Or, they can also participate in 8-player battles online or tournaments between even bigger groups of people.
+This is definitely one of the best Switch games for kids!

 Looking for more?
 Read: The best kids and family movies on Netflix